Austin-Buchanan/rock_paper_scissors/README.md

 # rock_paper_scissors
-This is a rock, paper, scissors game that runs via Javascript in the console of browser.
+This is a rock, paper, scissors HTML game that runs via Javascript.
+Project was made to practice HTML, CSS, and DOM manipulation with JS.